 What Stem Cell Treatments are Illegal in the USA

-Stem cell treatments, including those that isolate, culture, or expand stem or stromal cells, are regulated as drugs or biological products.
-Again, Florida & Utah have a different stance.
+Stem cell treatments, including those that isolate, culture, or expand stem cells, are regulated as drugs or biological products.
+And treatments that use umbilical cord derived products are also illegal (aside from Florida & Utah).

 Basically treatments that separate stem cells and grow them are not allowed.